Skip advert

 Advertisement

-The Skoda Kamiq is a fantastic all-rounder; it’s one of the first compact crossovers to offer enough space and practicality to work as a family’s only car.
-Despite its dinky exterior dimensions, the Kamiq is a credible alternative to more conventional hatchback models from the class above.
+The Skoda Kamiq is a fantastic all-rounder.
+It’s one of the first compact crossovers to offer enough space and practicality to serve as a family’s only car.
+Despite its dinky exterior dimensions, the Kamiq is a credible alternative to the more conventional hatchback

 The cabin feels well screwed together, and there’s loads of kit no matter which trim you go for.
 All of Skoda’s usual ‘Simply Clever’ features remain – from the ice scraper and magnifier on the fuel filler flap to the umbrella in the driver’s door – making the Kamiq a fantastically adept family car.